Becoming a Member of the NIMH

 The National Institute of Medical Herbalists welcomes applications for membership from qualified medical herbalists who can demonstrate that they meet NIMH’s Fitness to Practise requirements.
-This normally includes graduation from a NIMH or EHTPA accredited programme in Western Herbal Medicine.
+This normally includes graduation from an accredited programme of Western Herbal Medicine.
 Applications from suitably qualified individuals who have not studied on an accredited course may be considered via our Individual Accreditation scheme.

 Please note, however, that eligibility does not guarantee membership as additional information about each candidate is also considered.

-The link below will begin the application process.
-For further information about NIMH membership, please contact the office (contact details below) or email firstname.lastname@example.org.
+For further information about NIMH membership, please contact the NIMH office on 01392 426022 or email email@example.com.

 Why join the NIMH?

 The NIMH is the largest body of traditional western herbal practitioners in the UK.
 We liaise with the Department of Health, the Medicines and Healthcare products Regulatory Agency, and policy makers to ensure our voice is heard where it matters.
 We run national PR campaigns to promote the benefits of herbal medicine.